 The heart cut-out feature draws the attention of toddlers, and the book explores a full range of emotions, describing how they feel physically.

-44. The Observer Play Kit Book Bundle
+45. The Observer Play Kit Book Bundle

 This book bundle from Lovevery features two hardcovers, Alora Makes a New Friend and A Haircut for Lunar New Year.

-The former talks about making boundaries and the latter is about a new experience, and how it can be overwhelming and yet not so bad after all.
+The former talks about making boundaries and the latter is about a new experience and how it can be overwhelming and yet not so bad after all.

-45. The Boy with Big, Big Feelings
+46. The Boy with Big, Big Feelings

-For any kiddos with anxiety, extreme emotions, children identified as a Highly Sensitive Person, or a child on the autism spectrum, this book is very relatable.
+For any kiddos with anxiety, extreme emotions, children identified as a Highly Sensitive Person, or a child on the autism spectrum, The Boy with Big, Big Feelings is very relatable.

-The boy in The Boy with Big, Big Feelings has huge feelings.
+The boy in this book has huge feelings.
 When he hears a joke, he bursts with joy.
 But when a loud truck drives by, he cries.

 47. The Storyteller Play Kit Book Bundle